auspham/SeptNotes/W12-Revision.md

         - Support reuse
         - Communicate successful designs
         - Narrow design space
-        - Focus on design what have been proven to work
+        - Focus on architecture issues what have been proven to work
         - Promote good practice
         - leverage and build on best practice and expertise